KsaweryKapela/ML_API/README.md

 ## API

 The api.py file is a Flask app created with three endpoints.
-All endpoints take a JSON file with a one or more set of features as input and return values predicted by specific model.
+All endpoints use JSON file with a one or more set of features as payload and return values predicted by specific model.
 One of the endpoints serves two models, which the user can choose from by providing a different variable in the URL.
-The requests made to all API endpoints can be seen in the using_API file.

 Dockerfile was created for a project, from which API image can be build and run.